 According to certain research, adequate proprioception helps prevent injury through exercises, balance, and agility.
 This proprioceptive training also helps our body to improve its stability and the correct positioning of lower limbs, preventing postures and movements from potential injury.

-Proprioception and injuries
+Proprioception and Injuries

 Our body has multiple sensory receptors that provide information to the brain about our skiing postures and movements, and, in case of injury, these receptors could be damaged.
 If in a normal situation our knee leans laterally, the brain receives this information and activates muscles to stabilize it.
 If a knee ligament is injured, our brain would receive less information about the spatial location of that knee, so it would create a potential danger to the leg.